rvanlieshout/activesupport-binary-property/README.md

 Optinally add _prefix or _suffix similar to how enum works

+### Binary

+In this example the integer roles will be used to store up to 3 values.
+To do that it uses a single bit for each possible value.

+It's required that each value you make available uses a single bit.
+The [paragraph 'Counting in binary' in an article about Binary numbers on Wikipedia](https://en.wikipedia.org/wiki/Binary_number#Counting_in_binary) can help you understand how this works and how multiple values can be used.
+For quick access values 1, 2, 4, 8, 16, 32, 64, ... can be used.

 ## Usage

 Using the example above some methods are added to the User